|

 Atari VCS

-launced, and called: "Heavey Sixer", because it mounted with 6 bottons
+launced, and nicknamed: "Heavey Sixer", because it was mounted with 6 bottons

 1978 |